Your resume is only as good as the information you provide. Make sure you’re prepared with this list.

 Select one email address and one phone number to include on your resume.
 I recommend setting up an email address that’s dedicated to your job-search activities and using your cell phone number on your resume, as this gives you the ability to control the voicemail message, who answers the phone, and when.

 A Jobvite social recruiting survey found that 93 percent of recruiters will search for your online profiles before they decide to interview you.
 Save them some time by including the URL to your LinkedIn profile.
-Don’t have a LinkedIn profile yet?
-Check out this video tutorial by Lindsey Pollak for help creating your profile.

 In addition to your LinkedIn account, the perfect resume should include any links that are relevant to your work, such as a personal website, portfolio, or blog.
 If your work involves social media, you may include the links to other social media accounts such as Twitter, Instagram, and so forth.